 - Driverless cars will be able to connect to smart traffic sensors to determine the most efficient route possible.
 They may also be able to connect with sensors built into sidewalks to determine where potential parks could be located.

 Of course, much of this is a long way off.
-It would require some of our existing
+The process will be disruptive because it will require some of our existing

 Our Digital Future